Mary Had a Little Lamb (Wings song): Charts and reception

 "Mary Had a Little Lamb" was released as a single on 19 May 1972 in the UK, moved back from its original planned date of the 5th.
 The record was released in the US on 5 June.
+In a press release, McCartney said: "It's a song for spring to make people feel happy."
 On 25 May, the band mimed a performance of the song for BBC TV's Top of the Pops TV show.
 Four different promotional films were also shot in June, each with a different setting labelled "barn", "countryside", "psychedelic" and "desert."

 The song was attacked by several contemporary rock critics, with one commenting that McCartney had "fallen to tripe" of this genre.
 However, some critics suspected this immediate change in musical direction to be a deliberately ironic musical manoeuvre.
 Cash Box said of it that "the nursery rhyme we all know and love gets a bouncy treatment."
 Record World said it was "the familiar nursery rhyme set to a fine McCartney melody."
 It reached the top 10 in the UK, peaking at number nine.
 Some US radio stations also played the pop/rock B-side, "Little Woman Love".
 Apple Records in the US even revised the picture sleeve for the single to credit both sides by name (see reverse cover), but the single still failed to rise above number 28 in the US.

 It was also included on The 7" Singles Box in 2022.

 Personnel

-According to The Paul McCartney Project:
+According to the author Luca Perasi: